shaneboulden/blog/data/blog/misp-on-rhel.md

 type=AVC msg=audit(1630132075.918:2463): avc:  denied  { setattr } for  pid=5208 comm="rsync" name="tools" dev="dm-0" ino=50918545 scontext=system_u:system_r:container_t:s0:c116,c220 tcontext=system_u:object_r:admin_home_t:s0 tclass=dir permissive=0
 ```
 ## Creating SELinux policy with Udica
 At this point our application starts, but can't access all the files and ports it needs.
-We need to create SELinux policies for the containers so SELinux will allow access to the files and ports they need - and only the files and ports they need!
+We need to create policies for the containers so SELinux will allow access to the files and ports they need - and only the files and ports they need!

 Udica is a tool for creating SELinux policies from container specs.
 It determines which ports and files a container needs, and creates SELinux policies allowing access.
 Udica is available in the Red Hat Enterprise Linux 8 AppStream repos:
 ```